jackson-mejia/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Jackson Mejia is a consultant at Accenture, a research assistant to Professor Anmol Bhandari and Professor Ellen McGrattan, and a Don Lavoie Fellow at the Mercatus Center.
-He received his B.S. in economics with minors in statistics and mathematics from the University of Minnesota.
-He is particularly interested in macroeconomics and corporate taxation, especially the extent to which there may be a difference between firm-level tax shocks and policy-induced tax shocks.
+ I am currently a consulting analyst at Accenture and a research assistant to Anmol Bhandari and Ellen McGrattan at the Heller-Hurwicz Economics Institute at the University of Minnesota.
+My research interests include macroeconomics and corporate taxation.